imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 ### 2. Get Fields

-Get a list of all the custom metadata fields. if includeDeleted params pass to true, list will include deleted fields also.
+Get a list of all the custom metadata fields. if includeDeleted params pass to true, List will include deleted fields also.

 Refer to the [Get Custom Metadata Fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/get-custom-metadata-field) for a better understanding of the **Request & Response Structure**.